Wood Dust Toolbox Talk

 If you are experiencing shortness of breath after working around wood dust, you need to seek medical attention.
-This can occur when the walls of your lungs become inflamed or your air passage is swollen.
+This can occur when the walls of your lungs become inflamed from inhaling wood dust, making your air passage swollen.
 One of the big concerns with this is it turning into pneumonia or something worse.

 Conjunctivitis, also known as pink eye, is an infection in the eye.
 This can occur in the eye when the mucus membrane gets irritated.
 Most likely, you have gotten wood dust in your eye and it is causing some problems.
 Most of the time you are going to need to see a medical professional for an antibiotic to clear the infection up.

-This can be a common occurrence for individuals.
-Especially, if you already experience sensitive skin.
+Skin irritation can be a common occurrence for individuals working around wood dust, especially if you already experience sensitive skin.
 Dermatitis and allergic reactions can occur from wood dust or wood sap.
-Some cases can be mild and able to be treated with home care.
-While some may need the help of a medical professional.
+Some cases can be mild and may able to be treated with home care, while more severe cases may need the help of a medical professional.

-When it comes to working with wood, certain ones are more prone to cause problems.
-You should always be aware of the type that you are working with, just in case a health concern arises.
-Some of the ones that are more known to irritate people are:
+When it comes to working with wood, certain types are more prone to cause problems than others.
+You should always be aware of the type of wood that you are working with, just in case a health concern arises.
+Some of the wood types that are more known to irritate people are:

-They all have a different reaction than they are commonly known to cause.
-Which vary from cancers to dermatitis, and everything between.
-If you are someone who works predominantly in this type of industry, you should educate yourself on these hazards that can occur.
+These woods all have a different reaction that they are commonly known to cause, which varies from dermatitis to cancer, and everything in between.
+If you are someone who works predominantly with wood, you should educate yourself on these type-specific hazards.

 See how this toolbox talk works in the app